Skip to Content

 There is no standard treatment for anaplastic sarcoma of the kidney.
 In the past, these tumors have been identified as anaplastic Wilms tumor and treated accordingly.

-Standard treatment options for nephroblastomatosis include the following:
+Treatment options for diffuse hyperplastic perilobar nephroblastomatosis include the following:

 Patients with recurrent rhabdoid tumor of the kidney, clear cell sarcoma of the kidney, neuroepithelial tumor of the kidney, and renal cell carcinoma should be considered for treatment on available phase I and phase II clinical trials.